manfer/Contact-Form-7-BWP-reCAPTCHA-Extension/readme.txt

 1. copy the code that it gives you
 1. past it into the "Form Box" where the existing code is.

+IMPORTANT: The reCAPTCHA is not shown to qualified visitors so you must logout if you want to test the form in which you include the reCAPTCHA.

 If you like the plugin **please rate** it.
 If you don't like it, **please contact us** so we can address the problem or feature request.